Nubian Giraffe Conservation in Uganda

 Counting giraffe should be easy, but is it really?
 To effectively conserve giraffe, it is vital to have as much…

-As the leader in wild giraffe conservation, GCF provides technical assistance and scientific support to African governments, international and national…
+As the leading authority in wild giraffe conservation, GCF provides technical assistance and expert guidance to government agencies, academic institutions,…

 Twiga Tracker